sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 > - If write access to organizations is required, the token must have `write:org` scope *and* the token's account must have write access for all organizations.
 This can happen by being an admin in all relevant organizations.
 >
 > Learn more about how the GitHub API is used and what level of access is required in the corresponding feature documentation.

+### Fine-grained personal access tokens

+> NOTE: Fine-grained personal access token suport is still experimental.
+Some functionality may not yet work.

+To sync repositories using fine-grained personal access tokens read-only access on the Content permission is required for repositories.

+It should also be noted that fine-grained personal access tokens work a bit different than normal personal access tokens.
+For example, a classic personal access token can access all repositories of the owner, as well as repositories of organizations that the owner belongs to.
+However, for fine-grained personal access tokens, access is restricted to the owner of the token.
+If access to a GitHub organization's repositories is required, the GitHub organization has to be the owner of the fine-grained personal access token.

 ## GitHub.com rate limits